Hmong in Wisconsin: Demographics

-As of the 1990 U.S. Census, 74% of Hmong households have an income below the federal poverty level.
+As of the 1990 U.S. census, 74% of Hmong households have an income below the federal poverty level.
 The average annual household income of the Hmong community was $13,518.
 As of 1998, the Hmong had the lowest socioeconomic status of all of the ethnic groups in Wisconsin.

 As of the 1990 Census, 3% of Wisconsin Hmong are 65 years of age or older, and 55% of Hmong are younger than 15 years of age.

 In December 1999 the Institute for Wisconsin's Future stated in a report, "Given the major cultural differences, language barriers and skill gaps facing the Hmong, a number of Wisconsin's Hmong population have relied on welfare to meet their families' basic needs during this transition."
 Vicky Selkowe, who served as the organization's project coordinator and the co-writer of the report, said that the language barrier was the main difficulty affecting the state's Hmong population.
 The immigrant generation's inexperience with the written language worsened their disadvantage in learning a new language.

+As of the 2020 U.S. census, 62,331 people who identified as Hmong lived in Wisconsin.
+According to the 2010 U.S. census, there were 49,240 Hmong persons living in Wisconsin, making up 0.9% of the state's population.
+As of 2000, there were 33,791 Hmong persons in the state, making up 0.63% of the total state population and 32.9% of its Asian population.
+In 1990 the 16,373 Hmong persons in Wisconsin made up 0.33% of the state's population.